 White Marlin Capital of the World History

 On August 17,1933 meteorologists first discovered a low pressure of concern in the central Atlantic Ocean just east of the Windward Islands.
-Over the next several days meteorologists watched as the low organized into a hurricane #8 for the year and started tracking northwest on a collision course with the mid Atlantic coast.
+Over the next several days meteorologists watched as the low organized INSERT INTO a hurricane #8 for the year and started tracking northwest on a collision course with the mid Atlantic coast.
 On August 21, 1933 the storm was approximately 150 miles southeast of Bermuda with sustained winds of 64mph.
 Concerns grew as the storm continued its west-northwest heading for North Carolina, Virginia and Maryland in its sights.
 At 4pm on August 22 the US Weather Bureau issued a bulletin predicting landfall in North Carolina the following morning.
 On the morning of August 23rd at 9:20am the hurricane made landfall just north of Cape Henry with sustained winds over 70mph.
 Twenty-four hours later the storm known as the Chesapeake-Potomac Hurricane had made its way north up the Chesapeake Bay and tore through Virginia and Maryland.
 The storm devastated the region creating an eleven foot storm surge along the Potomac, Washington, D.C. recorded over 6” of rain, Baltimore over 10” of rain, the storm killed thirty people, caused over $27 million in damages (that’s equivalent to over $368 million in today’s dollars) and as significant as all of this changed Maryland offshore fishing forever by opening the inlet between Ocean City, MD and Assateague Island.

 Previous to the storm of 1933 little offshore fishing took place along the Maryland coast for no other reason then lack of bigger boat access.
 It did not take long for anglers to take advantage of the opportunity to fish the ocean that the inlet now provided.
 In the summer of 1934, less then a year after the storm hit, Capt.
 John Mickle from Florida traveled to Maryland and caught the first recorded white marlin.
 Word travels fast among anglers about good fishing and it did not take long for word to spread about the opportunity to catch white marlin; with that news offshore fishing aficionados began making their way to Ocean City, MD (OC).
 On July 29, 1939 one hundred and seventy-one (171) white marlin were boated twenty-two miles southeast of the OC Inlet in a spot now known and as the Jack Spot, named after the early OC pioneer captain Jack Townsend.
 It’s said that this was the single largest days catch ever recorded worldwide at the time and with that historic catch Ocean City became known as the White Marlin Capital of the World.